Policies and information

 We ensure a safe environment where students are encouraged to manage risks when using equipment.
 Students also learn about how to keep themselves safe in subjects, such as personal social development.

-Our designated safeguarding officer is Sue Hornby (Head teacher).
-If you have any safeguarding concerns about a student, member of staff or volunteer please speak to Sue Hornby or Kath Barclay our deputy safeguarding officer at the Hanley site.
+Our Designated Safeguarding Lead is Sue Hornby (Head teacher).
+If you have any safeguarding concerns about a student, member of staff or volunteer please speak to Sue Hornby or Kath Barclay our Deputy Safeguarding Lead at the Hanley site.

-If you have any concerns at the Business Centre please speak to Neil Hornby or Vicky Gundersen.
+If you have any concerns at the Business Centre please speak to Neil Hornby or Vicky Gundersen Deputy Safeguarding Leads.

 The Bridge School have a detailed range of risk assessments for the premises and activities and outings undertaken.

 Both sites have health and safety officers.
-Should you have any concerns please report them to the health and safety officers advertised in reception or speak to Sue Hornby and Neil Hornby.
+Should you have any concerns please report them to the health and safety officers advertised in reception or speak to Sue Hornby or Neil Hornby.

-For further information see the Health and Safety Policy and Risk Assessment Policy click here
+For further information click on each of these Health and Safety Policies and Risk Assessments.

 The expectations we have of all students, staff and volunteers at the Bridge, with regards to behaviour, are built on: